-We bought bus tickets in Saigon.
+We bought bus tickets to Hoi An in Saigon.
 These are “open tickets” where you decide your final destination of the bus trip.
-On the way to this destination the bus stops in different cities and you can stay there for several days.
-The night before you want to go again you just tell them and then you can go on further to you final stop the next morning.
+On the way to your destination the bus stops in different cities and you can stay there for several days.
+The night before you want to depart again you just tell them and then you can go on further to your final stop the next morning.

-After some days we were staying in Hoi An in central Vietnam.
+After some days we stayed in Hoi An, in central Vietnam.

 The bus went mostly through rice fields but also passes some beautiful beaches and high mountains.

-Hoi An is a charming, old and very genuine town with 60000 citizens.
-We have returned to Hoi An two times (2002 and 2015) – this is a place you can´t miss when visiting Vietnam!
+Hoi An is a charming, old, and very genuine town with 60,000 citizens.
+We have visited Hoi An two three times (2001, 2002 and 2015) – this is a place you can´t miss when traveling to Vietnam!

-There are also a lot of temples in the town.
+There’s also many beautiful temples in the town.

 Vinh Hung 2 is located at Nhi Trung Street and we have really enjoyed the visit there.
-We can strongly recommend this.
+This is a hotel that we would strongly recommend.

 My Son is the most important place for the Cham-culture in Vietnam.
 The books say that it is Vietnam’s equivalent to Angkor in Cambodia.

-Unfortunately a large amount of the monuments were destroyed during the Vietnam War, and we didn´t think that it can be compared to Angkor.
+Unfortunately a large number of the monuments were destroyed during the Vietnam War, and having traveled to both places, we don’t think that it could be compared to Angkor.